jonaspleyer/peace-of-posters/docs/content/examples/customize_boxes/main.typ

-// We begin by importing the `typst-scienceposters` package
+// We begin by importing the `science-posters` package
 #import "../../../../lib.typ": *

 // Next, we specify some general settings formatting settings.